Smith Ideals of Operadic Algebras in Monoidal Model Categories: Model Structures on the Arrow Category

-\begin{definition} A \emph{lax monoidal functor} $F : \M \to \N$ between two monoidal categories is a functor equipped with structure maps
+\begin{definition} A \emph{lax monoidal functor} $F : \M \to \N$ between two monoidal categories is a functor equipped with structure morphisms

-for $X$ and $Y$ in $\M$ that are associative and unital in a suitable sense \cite{maclane} (XI.2).
+for $X$ and $Y$ in $\M$ that are associative and unital in a suitable sense, as discussed in \cite{maclane} (XI.2), where this notion is referred to simply as a \emph{monoidal functor}.
 If, furthermore, $\M$ and $\N$ are symmetric monoidal categories, and $F^2$ is compatible with the symmetry isomorphisms, then $F$ is called a \emph{lax symmetric monoidal functor}.
-If the structure maps $F^2$ and $F^0$ are isomorphisms (resp., identity maps), then $F$ is called a \emph{strong monoidal functor} (resp., \emph{strict monoidal functor}). \end{definition}
+If the structure morphisms $F^2$ and $F^0$ are isomorphisms (resp., identity morphisms), then $F$ is called a \emph{strong monoidal functor} (resp., \emph{strict monoidal functor}). \end{definition}

-\begin{definition} Suppose $L : \M \adjoint \N : R$ is an adjunction between (semi) model categories. \begin{enumerate} \item We call $L \dashv R$ a \emph{Quillen adjunction} if the right adjoint $R$ preserves fibrations and trivial fibrations.
-In this case, we call $L$ a \emph{left Quillen functor} and $R$ a \emph{right Quillen functor}. \item We call a Quillen adjunction $L \dashv R$ a \emph{Quillen equivalence} if, for each map $f : LX \to Y \in \N$ with $X$ cofibrant in $\M$ and $Y$ fibrant in $\N$, $f$ is a weak equivalence in $\N$ if and only if its adjoint $f^{\#} : X \to RY$ is a weak equivalence in $\M$. \end{enumerate} \end{definition}